 “Mrs. Dalziel is enthusiastic in her comments on the results Permanente doctors have achieved in determining the child's allergies and combating them,” the interviewer wrote.

-Chapman’s first two lines:
+Chapman’s first 2 lines:

 “We are Kaiser-Permanente, finest plan in all the land